Our Team

 development@zbgconservancy.org

-As Development Director, Holly’s focus is building relationships in support of the Garden’s mission.
+Holly joined the organization in October 2022 as the Development Director and after consistently proving herself to be a driving force behind our growth and transformation, was promoted to Executive Director in July 2023.
 Holly comes to the Zilker Botanical Garden with a background in conservation biology and years of experience in science education as her foundation.
 She has served in several leadership roles in non-profits throughout Austin and is passionate about growing the garden alongside her hometown of Austin.

 operationsmanager@zbgconservancy.org